 Utah Small Estate Affidavit

-The Utah Small Estate Affidavit, also named the “Affidavit for Collecting Personal Property in a Small Estate Proceeding,” is offered by the state of Utah as a speedier alternative to access the small estate of a Decedent than a drawn-out probate process.
-The small estate must only comprise of the Decedent’s personal property—such as money in a bank account and tangible objects—of which is permitted to amount to a maximum value of $100,0000.
+The Utah Small Estate Affidavit, which also goes by the “Affidavit for Collecting Personal Property in a Small Estate Proceeding,” is offered by the state of Utah as a speedier alternative to accessing the small estate of a decedent (family member that recently died) in comparison to the notably drawn-out probate process.
+To use the form, the rightful heir to the property (the “successor”) needs to complete the form and have it be notarized by a Notary Public.
+Additionally, the small estate must only be comprised of the decedent’s personal property—such as money in a bank account and tangible objects—of which is permitted to amount to a maximum value of $100,0000.

 Laws & Required Conditions